Package io.toro.martini.util

 public static Collection<String> normalize(Collection<String> filenames)

-Normalizes all entries offilenames
+Normalizes all entries offilenames.
+Delegates toFilenameUtils.normalize(String).- Parameters:

-- the filenames to normalize,null
+filenames- the filenames to normalize,nullreturnsnull- Returns:

 - a new collection containing the normalized filenames,

-whenever invalid - See Also:
+nullwhenever invalid - See Also:

 FilenameUtils.normalize(String)